Children's Eternal Rainforest

 The Children's Eternal Rainforest (Bosque Eterno de los Niños) is a private land trust and preserve in Costa Rica.
 The 23,000 ha preserve is run by the non-profit Monteverde Conservation League.

 History

 The Monteverde Conservation League was formed in 1986 to counteract agricultural development threatening Pacific Slope forests near the Monteverde Cloud Forest Reserve.
 After U.S. biologist Sharon Kinsman gave a presentation about the rainforests to a class of Swedish schoolteacher Eha Kern, the children raised funds to protect the forest.
 Their efforts initially raised $18,000 for the forest.
 Kern and her husband formed the Swedish non-profit Barnens Regnskog (Children's Rainforest) in 1987.

+This building is as of 2026 the headquarters of the Children’s Eternal Rainforest in Monteverde Costa Rica.